 - Ko Tarutao

-These islands are getting more touristy, but they are still very quiet destinations compared to some of other islands in the south, for example Koh Samui, Phi Phi and Koh Tao.
+These islands are gaining in popularity, but they are still very quiet compared to some of other islands in the south, for example Koh Samui, Phi Phi, Koh Tao, Koh Chang and Koh Phangan.

 Most Thailand tours still don't include these islands in the itinerary, meaning it is really only for the more independent of traveller who is really willing to get that little bit further than the most popular/easier to get to islands.

 One of our featured travel writers, Chris Mitchell, recently travelled to to Koh Lipe and shares why you should add this special island to your Thailand itinerary.